rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 ### Resolving relative IRIs

-Following the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) *(Don't Repeat Yourself)*, I decided to *abstract away* one common component between JSON-LD and RDF/XML parsing, namely, handling relative IRIs.
+Following the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) *(Don't Repeat Yourself)*, I decided to **abstract** one common component between JSON-LD and RDF/XML parsing, namely, handling relative IRIs.

 Both JSON-LD and RDF/XML allow IRIs to be relative to a given base IRI, with this base IRI typically being the current document's IRI.
-The rules for resolving relative IRIs to absolute IRIs between these two specifications are identical, and are actually part of [RFC3986](https://www.ietf.org/rfc/rfc3986.txt).
+The rules for resolving relative IRIs to absolute IRIs between these two specifications are identical, and are part of [RFC3986](https://www.ietf.org/rfc/rfc3986.txt).
-As I could not find a good, spec-compliant, standalone implementation of this functionality, I created a new library for this, namely *[relative-to-absolute-iri.js](https://github.com/rubensworks/relative-to-absolute-iri.js)*.
+As I could not find a good, spec-compliant, standalone implementation of this functionality, I created a new library for this, namely **[relative-to-absolute-iri.js](https://github.com/rubensworks/relative-to-absolute-iri.js)**.

-This library exposes just a single function: `resolve(relativeIri: string, baseIri: string): string`.
+This library exposes just a single function: `resolve(relativeIri, baseIri)`.
 It has been tested extensively, with unit tests including all known IRI resolutions that are defined in the JSON-LD and RDF/XML test suites.

 ### Handling JSON-LD contexts

-JSON-LD introduces the so-called [*context*](https://www.w3.org/TR/json-ld/#the-context), which is an object that defines a mapping between JSON terms and IRIs.
+JSON-LD introduces the so-called [**context**](https://www.w3.org/TR/json-ld/#the-context), which is an object that defines a mapping between JSON terms and IRIs.

 Since JSON-LD contexts even have uses outside of JSON-LD documents (Such as [GraphQL-LD](https://comunica.github.io/Article-ISWC2018-Demo-GraphQlLD/) and [CSVW](https://www.w3.org/TR/tabular-data-primer/)), it makes sense to separate the handling of them in a separate library.
-For this, I created a library called *[jsonld-context-parser.js](https://github.com/rubensworks/jsonld-context-parser.js)* that *parses* JSON-LD contexts into a normalized datastructure, and offers utility functions to perform common tasks, such as [expanding terms](https://github.com/rubensworks/jsonld-context-parser.js#expand-a-term).
+For this, I created a library called **[jsonld-context-parser.js](https://github.com/rubensworks/jsonld-context-parser.js)** that **parses** JSON-LD contexts into a normalized datastructure, and offers utility functions to perform common tasks, such as [expanding terms](https://github.com/rubensworks/jsonld-context-parser.js#expand-a-term).

 ## Stack-based architecture

-The architecture of the streaming RDF/XML and JSON-LD parsers are based on a **stack-based architecture**.
+The designs of the streaming RDF/XML and JSON-LD parsers are based on a [**stack-based architecture**](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
-During parsing, these stacks are continuously updated, such that triples can be emitted from the stack as soon as sufficient information is present.
+During parsing, internal stacks are continuously updated such that triples can be emitted from the stack as soon as sufficient information is present.
-After explaining the motivation behind this choice, I illustrate how this works with a short JSON-LD example.
+After explaining the motivation behind this architectural choice, I illustrate how this works with a short JSON-LD example.

 ### A continuously updating stack

 One main property that is shared between the JSON(-LD) and (RDF/)XML formats is that they are both **hierarchical**.
 This means that nodes can be nested in order to reuse common information.
-This hierarchical nature of these formats requires streaming parsers to maintain a state with respect to the nesting of these nodes.
+The hierarchical nature of these formats requires streaming parsers to maintain **state** with respect to the nesting of these nodes.

 To cope with this hierarchical property of JSON-LD and RDF/XML, I chose for a **stack-based architecture** for maintaining state inside these parsers.